reactive-python/reactpy-django/docs/src/reference/router.md

 !!! warning "Pitfall"

-    All pages where `django_router` is used must have the same, or more permissive URL exposure within Django's [URL patterns](https://docs.djangoproject.com/en/5.0/topics/http/urls/#example).
-You can think of this component as a secondary, client-side router.
+    All pages where `django_router` is used must have identical, or more permissive URL exposure within Django's [URL patterns](https://docs.djangoproject.com/en/5.0/topics/http/urls/#example).
+You can think of the router component as a secondary, client-side router.
 Django still handles the primary server-side routes.

     We recommend creating a route with a wildcard `.*` to forward routes to ReactPy.
 For example...
     `#!python re_path(r"^/router/.*$", my_reactpy_view)`